01 – In Australia, Bob Hawke becomes ACTU president.

 03 – Three day Atlanta International Pop Festival in Gainsville, Georgia, features Jimi Hendrix, BB King, the Allman Brothers and others.
 200,000 people attend, and Georgia Governor Lester Maddox vows to outlaw all future events.

-03 – A British comet airliner crashes in Spain killing all 112 on board.
+03 – A British Comet airliner carrying passengers on a Clarkson tour crashes into the Montseny mountains in Northern Spain killing all 112 on board.

 04 – “Honor America Day” observed in Washington DC by thousands of people marching in support of the Nixon administration’s war policies.

-04 – Great Britain regain the rugby league Ashes with a 21-17 win over Australia in the third and deciding test in Sydney.
+04 – Great Britain regains the rugby league Ashes with a 21-17 win over Australia in the third and deciding test in Sydney.

 04 – Margaret Court beats Billie Jean King to win the Wimbledon Ladies Singles title.